 Everybody has different eating habits, and our busy lifestyles make it easy for us to gravitate back to what is familiar without challenging if those food choices align with training requirements and are what our bodies need.

-Every time you eat something, you have an opportunity to improve your health and take one step towards your performance goals.
+1. Every time you eat something, you have an opportunity to improve your health & take one step towards your performance goals

 There is no denying there are a lot of foods out there to choose from!
 How often do you find yourself making food choices because; ‘it was free’, ‘I wanted something exciting to eat’, ‘it’s the easiest option’, or ‘I don’t want to offend someone’.

-Similarly, if athletes are being guided by what other successful athletes are eating, this can also mislead food choices because it’s not right for YOUR needs and YOUR training.
+2. If you are being guided by what other successful athletes are eating, this can also mislead food choices because it’s not right for YOUR needs and YOUR training

 If you don’t have a performance-focused purpose to consider before you put food in your mouth, then your food choices are not aligned with your goals; you are missing a key performance opportunity.

-For athletes, the focus of food choices should be your training and performance goals.
+3. The focus of food choices for athletes should be your training and performance goals